haborite/ku1255-firmware-modifier/README.md

 The data in this table is generated from automated firmware analysis using `keymap_offset_finder.py`. **The result accuracy is not assured.
 Use at your own risk.**

 # GUI Tool Usage
+1. Download the latest firmware `tp_compact_usb_kb_with_trackpoint_fw.exe` from the Lenovo official website (https://support.lenovo.com/ca/en/solutions/pd026745).
+2. Download the released application (https://github.com/haborite/ku1255-firmware-keymap/releases/download/v0.2/win) and unzip it.
+3. Run `ku1255-fw-remapper.exe` in the unzipped directory.
+4. Click "1.
+Select Original Firmware" and select the downloaded firmware `tp_compact_usb_kb_with_trackpoint_fw.exe`.
+5. Confirm that the original SHA256 hash is `7116a3819ee094857d21e4671cb6cf953d582372126f0f6728f6b2421eda7bd4`.
+6. Click "2.
+Select Key Remap JSON" and select a key-remap json file (e.g. Use `example\Swap-Fn-Ctrl.json` to just swap `Fn` and `LeftControl`).
+If you want to create or modify key-remapping json files, please see the "Offset & scan code table" described below.
+5. Click "3.
+Modify and Save New Firmware", and specify the filename and path of the new firmware.
+6. Check SH256 hash (e.g. If you use `Swap-Fn-Ctrl.json`, it should be `123143092dab578550c87a62526b07a6c5f06c047f2455be87971aa51577e300`).
+7. Close the app.

 # Offset & scan code table
 |Key Name|HID Usage ID|Offset|Scan code|